 - The largest energy users aren’t always the easiest to build incentives around.
 For example, plug loads like aquariums don’t always provide obvious strategies for easily increasing efficiency.

-For utilities that are interested in reducing power draw during demand-response events, plug loads have historically been difficult to control; after all, it’s unlikely that end users will want to stick a large, hardwired switch on their toaster.
+For utilities that are interested in reducing power draw during demand-response events, plug loads have historically been difficult to control.
+It’s unlikely that end users will want to stick a large, hardwired switch on their toaster.
 However, that obstacle may be shrinking with the emergence of new Wi-Fi-enabled smart switches, thermostats, and electronic building energy management systems that could pave the way for utilities to start managing these types of loads while simultaneously building customer engagement.
 That last part is particularly noteworthy.
-By encouraging customers to manage electrical end uses like plug loads that may be seen as less important to have on at any given time compared to, for example, having air conditioning turned on when the weather is sweltering, utilities may be able to better promote demand-response efforts as a whole while also increasing their customers’ level of trust.
+By encouraging customers to manage electrical end uses like plug loads, utilities may be able to better promote demand-response efforts.
+Customers know that air conditioners use a lot of energy, but if they know that aquariums are also energy hogs, they will be more likely to turn off or turn down their appliances during peak energy-use hours.